 When you stand up, gravity causes blood to pool in your legs.
 This decreases blood pressure because there's less blood circulating back to your heart to pump.
 Normally, special cells (baroreceptors) near your heart and neck arteries sense this lower blood pressure and counteract it by triggering your heart to beat faster and pump more blood, which stabilizes blood pressure.
 In addition, these cells cause blood vessels to narrow, which increases resistance to blood flow and increases blood pressure.

 Orthostatic or postural hypotension occurs when something interrupts the body's natural process of counteracting low blood pressure.
 Orthostatic hypotension can be caused by many different things, including:

 While mild forms of orthostatic hypotension may be a nuisance, more-serious complications are possible, especially in older adults.
 These complications include:

 No special preparations are necessary to have your blood pressure checked.
 But, it's helpful if you wear a short-sleeved shirt or a loosefitting long-sleeved shirt that can be pushed up during your evaluation so that the blood pressure cuff can fit around your arm properly.

 Because appointments can be brief and because there's often a lot of ground to cover, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important, in case time runs out.
-For atrial fibrillation, some basic questions to ask your doctor include:
+Your time with your doctor may be limited, so preparing a list of questions may help you make the most of your time together.
+List your questions from most important to least important in case time runs out.
+For low blood pressure, some basic questions to ask your doctor include: